crd1/RubyBots/README.md

 + numberOfBots // the total number of bots competing
 + battlefield // An object representing the battlefield at the time the round started

-Also you can call log(message) on this object.
+You can also call log(message) on this object.
 This is explicitly encouraged.

-On the Battlefield object you can call:
+On the Battlefield object (`$context.battlefield`) you can call:
 + getSize() // returns the battlefield's size
 + getMyPosition() // returns your bot's position *at the time the round started*
 + whoIsAtPosition(position) // returns the id of the bot that was at the given position when the round started or nil